Pistonight/auto-switch-input/doc/Step1-Setup-Linux.md

 	sudo apt-get install build-essential

-This also includes useful stuff like `gcc` that you may or may not need :)
+This also includes useful stuff like `gcc` that you may or may not need in the future :)

 Now you can verify that you got everything by running `make` in the project root directory.

 ## Next Step
-Please refer to the next section in README
+Please refer to the next section in [README](../README.md)